 In order to evaluate the net aggregate gain of the counterfactual networks as described above, it is necessary to compute the construction costs of the counterfactual network.
 The challenge is that the normalized units of Equation (1) do not correspond to actual monetary costs and only represent the relative increase in construction costs due to the various topographic features.
-In order to derive the expected costs of the counterfactual in USD, I first replicate the GQ on the cost grid discussed in Section 4, which yields the costs of the GQ in terms of the units in Equation (1).
-Since the actual cost of the GQ are known, one can derive the ratio between the costs in units of Equation (1) and the actual USD costs.
-This ratio then allows to predict the USD costs of the counterfactual roads by scaling the costs in Equation (1).
+In order to derive the expected costs of the counterfactual in US Dollars, I first replicate the GQ on the cost grid discussed in Section 4, which yields the costs of the GQ in terms of the units in Equation (1).
+Since the actual cost of the GQ are known, one can derive the ratio between the costs in units of Equation (1) and the actual US Dollar costs.
+This ratio then allows to predict the US Dollar costs of the counterfactual roads by scaling the costs in Equation (1).
 Using this approach, the costs of the full counterfactual network are approximately USD 17.5 billion.
 However, when adding the counterfactual network to the existing network, then a number of connections are redundant because they have already been made by the GQ or NS-EW.
-When excluding these connections from the cost calculations, then the total costs amount to USD 14.3 billion.39.
+When excluding these connections from the cost calculations, then the costs amount to USD 14.3 billion.
 To compare costs and benefits, I have to make assumptions on the interest rate and on the year in which the construction costs have to be paid.
-For the later I assume that the costs were evenly spread over the years 2001-2009.
-For the real interest rate during the period 2001-2009, I take 2 percent.40 With accumulated interests until 2009, the costs amount to USD 19 for the full network and to USD 16 billion for the network without redundancies.
+For the later I assume that the costs were evenly spread over the construction years.
+For the real interest rate during the period 2001-2009, I take 2 percent.50